tbm-2303/OLA3_AI/README.md

 Alot of different frameworks exists for prompt engineering.(RACE: Role, Action, Context, Expectation.
 APE: Action, Purpose, Expectation.
 COAST: Context, Objective, Actions, Scenario, Task.
 RICE: Role, Input, Context, Expectation)

 RICE; Role, Input, Context, Expectation.
 Different frameworks work well with differens tasks.
 RICE is a scoring model that help prioritize elements.
 It uses 4 factors to score each stated element in accordance with a stated goal.
-RICE is good when u want alot of control over the structure or when the task include multiple steps.
+RICE is good when you  want alot of control over the structure or when the task include multiple steps.

 For example: